pikatchu/closedsource/book/0120-cadets.md

 Finch folded his arms.

-"You’ll be placed in a unit with 95 other cadets who survived the standard implants," he explained.
+"You'll be placed in a unit with 95 other cadets who survived the standard implants," he explained.
 "They are waiting outside."

 He took a sip of his drink before adding, "The most skilled among them will be their leader, there will be a trial ..."